 Using National Instruments image acquisition software and hardware, along with advanced image analysis routines developed with the NI LabVIEW Vision Development Module, to develop a three-camera plate quality inspection system (PQIS) that uses two conveyors placed end to end in order to inspect both the top and bottom surfaces of the plates at the gap between conveyors and using NI LabVIEW software to develop a custom laser triangulation algorithm to acquire high-resolution 3D plate and bowl models as they pass through the system.

 Paul L. Falkenstein, Certified LabVIEW Developer - Coleman Technologies Inc. (now Sciotex)

 Michael D. Coleman, Ph.D. - Coleman Technologies, Inc.

-Coleman Technologies, Inc. (CTI), a Certified National Instruments Silver Alliance Partner, was contracted by a major dinnerware manufacturer to provide a conveyor-based visual inspection system for detecting four types of defects occurring in many different styles of dinner plates and bowls.
+Coleman Technologies, Inc. (CTI), now known as NI Partner Sciotex, was contracted by a major dinnerware manufacturer to provide a conveyor-based visual inspection system for detecting four types of defects occurring in many different styles of dinner plates and bowls.
 The manufacturer selected CTI based on the relatively low cost of our proposed system and our extensive experience in creating solutions for challenging machine vision applications.

 Manufacturing dinner plates can introduce several types of defects.
 Warp is defined as the variability of the plate height around its circumference.
 Trim defects include both "trim gouge,” where there is an indentation at one or more angular positions, and “trim bulge,” where the circumference bows out from a perfect circle.
 The other defect, glass adhesion, occurs when small molten glass balls adhere to the top or bottom surfaces in the region adjacent to the plate rim.